Tommy Tallarico: Intellivision Entertainment

-Following the death of Keith Robinson in 2017, founder of Intellivision Productions, Tallarico purchased a stake in the company from the estate.
+Following the death of Intellivision Productions founder Keith Robinson in 2017, Tallarico purchased a stake in the company from the Robinson estate.
 In May 2018, Intellivision Entertainment was re-formed with him as president.
-In the winter of that year, he announced the intent for the company to release the Intellivision Amico with the target of October 2020.
+In the winter of that year, he announced that the company would create the Intellivision Amico with a release date of October 2020.

-As of July 2022, it is reportedly still being worked on.

-As of September 2022, the Amico has been delayed at least three times.
+By September 2022, the Amico had been delayed at least three times.
 The console has been viewed very negatively by critics, drawing criticism for its delays, fundraising tactics, and use of NFTs.
 The status of the console has been described as "grim" by TechRaptor and compared to a car crash by Kotaku.

 In February 2022, Tallarico stepped down from his role as CEO of Intellivision, remaining on board as the company's president and largest shareholder.
 He was replaced by the company's former chief revenue officer Phil Adam.
+As of 2025, the Amico has not been released.

+Game Audio Network Guild

+In 2002, Tallarico founded the Game Audio Network Guild (G.A.N.G.), a non-profit to recognize achievements in video game music and audio, and served as its CEO and chairman of the board.
+The guild hosts annual awards for achievement in game audio.

+Misleading claims

+In November 2022, British YouTuber Hbomberguy published a video essay which documented many of the grandiose claims that Tallarico had made concerning his career—including the number of video games he worked on, the number of Guinness World Records he earned, being the creator of the "oof" sound effect in his Roblox legal dispute, being featured on MTV Cribs, and being the first American to work on the Sonic the Hedgehog franchise—and concluded many were either exaggerations or knowingly false.

 Personal life

+Tallarico has stated that he is vegan and an advocate for PETA.
+In 2010, he donated music to the PETA browser game Super Tofu Boy.

-Tallarico is vegan.
-According to the LA Times, his house in San Juan Capistrano "looks as if a 12-year-old with a huge bank account went wild", including a life-size Indiana Jones, several Star Wars characters, and a statue of Merlin.
+According to the LA Times, his home in San Juan Capistrano "looks as if a 12-year-old with a huge bank account went wild", including life-size statues of Indiana Jones, several Star Wars characters, and Merlin.
+Tallarico has falsely claimed that the house had been featured on MTV Cribs.
+In February 2024, he listed it for sale for $2,999,000; in October of the same year, real estate broker Redfin marked the house as having been sold.

-In 2002, Tallarico founded the Game Audio Network Guild, a non-profit to recognize video game music and audio.
-The guild hosts annual awards for achievement in game audio.
-Tallarico received the Ambassador Award at the 2009 Game Developers Choice Awards for his work with the Guild.
-In 2012, he received the Game Audio Network Guild's Lifetime Achievement Award.